Administration and Finance

-Cooperative Education is a type of work-based learning offered by MA CTE programs (Chapter 74 programs.)
+Cooperative Education is a type of work-based learning offered by Massachusetts Career Technical Education (CTE) programs.
 Through a cooperative arrangement between the school and employers, students receive instruction by the alternation of study in school with a job in a related occupational field.
 Such instruction shall be planned and supervised by the school and the employer so that each contributes to the student's education and employability.
 Work periods and school attendance may be on alternate half-days, full days, weeks, or other coordinated periods of time.

-Visit this page for child labor laws, Safe Jobs for Youth Guide, and Sample Cooperative Education Agreements, checklists, and additional websites.
+Visit the Safe Jobs for Youth Guide for child labor laws and sample Cooperative Education agreements, checklists, and additional websites.

-Are Career Technical Education Programs (Chapter 74) Required to offer cooperative education?
+Are CTE (Chapter 74) programs required to offer cooperative education?

 Programs are required to offer work-based learning.
-Although not required, Cooperative Education, a work-based learning experience, is a signature quality component of Career Technical Education programs.
+Although not required, Cooperative Education, a work-based learning experience, is a signature quality component of CTE programs.

 How do I determine if my student is ready for cooperative education?

-Students may begin cooperative education after completing one and a half years or the equivalent of a program.
-Most importantly, program administrators and instructors should be determining the standard and skills that students will practice and gain proficiency in through the cooperative education and that they have the foundational skills to benefit from the cooperative education experience.
+Students who are 16 years or older may begin Cooperative Education after completing one and a half years or the equivalent of a program.
+Program administrators and instructors ensure students practice and gain proficiency in career relevant standard and skills.

 Must schools have a licensed cooperative education coordinator?

-No, cooperative education may be supervised by either a licensed cooperative education coordinator or a licensed career technical educator.
-Having a dedicated position as the Cooperative education coordinator helps to have dedicated resources for building high quality partnerships with employers leading to high quality learning experiences for students.
+No, cooperative education may be supervised by either a licensed cooperative education coordinator or a licensed CTE educator.
+As a dedicated position, the cooperative education coordinator builds resources for high quality partnerships with employers and high quality learning experiences for students.

 Must schools have minimum entrance requirements for student participation in cooperative education?

-Students must be enrolled in an approved career technical education (chapter 74) program and have demonstrated the acquisition of the knowledge and skills in the applicable Career Technical Education Framework and the Massachusetts Curriculum Frameworks associated with at least one- and one-half years of full-time study, and in no case enroll students earlier than midway through the junior year.
+Students must be enrolled in an approved CTE (chapter 74) program and have demonstrated the acquisition of the knowledge and skills in the applicable CTE Instructional Frameworks and the Massachusetts Curriculum Frameworks associated with at least one and one half years of full time study in the program area, and not earlier than midway through the junior year.

 Does an employer need to hold worker's compensation insurance?